 Bell Bullitt Features

 A clear, flat visor comes fitted along with a darker tinted variant in the box.
-Riders striving to achieve ‘full-retronaut‘ aesthetic may wish to augment this helmet with a bubble visor, which is available to purchase separately.
+Riders striving to achieve the ‘full-retronaut‘ aesthetic may wish to augment this helmet with a bubble visor, which is available to purchase separately.

 Bullitt Carbon Candy Red: Pricing